 Your eyes reveal more about your health than you know.
-Your eyes are windows to your overall health and the only direct view of blood vessels that are reflective their status throughout your entire body.
+Your eyes are not just windows to your soul, they’re windows to your overall health and the only direct view of retinal blood vessels that reveal the status of blood vessels throughout your entire body.
 Getting an eye exam is an important part of your overall health and wellness.
-Many systemic diseases show early signs in the eyes and many can affect your vision.
-While you’re being examined, we look for signs of: hypertension – the appearance of irregular blood vessels on the retina could indicate hypertension or risk of stroke, high cholesterol – the condition of the eye’s veins and arteries could reveal a risk factor for stroke or heart disease, diabetes – small, areas of bleeding on the retina may be an early sign of diabetes, and increases and decreases in blood sugar level which could cause blurred vision.
+Many systemic diseases show early vascular changes seen in the eyes.
+We look for signs of: hypertension (high blood pressure) – the appearance of irregular blood vessels on the retina could indicate hypertension or risk of stroke; high cholesterol – the condition of the eye’s veins and arteries could reveal a risk factor for stroke or heart disease; diabetes – small, areas of bleeding on the retina may be an early sign of diabetes, and increases and decreases in blood sugar level which could cause blurred vision.
 Diabetic retinopathy affects 4.4 million Americans.

 Super Vision Center